zenml-io/zenml/docs/book/guides/low-level-api/chapter-5.md

 ### Pipeline

 Again, there is no need to change the pipeline.
-You can just specify in the pipeline run that evaluator step should use the custom materializer:
+You can just specify in the pipeline run that the evaluator step should use the custom materializer:

 ```python
 # Run the pipeline